 2020 : A new beginning

 Some personal news: I joined BairesDev as VP of Talent Acquisition this year upon invitation from Nacho De Marco and Paul Azorin.
 My new company is well known for its diverse global software talent portfolio and happy customers primarily from the US.
-We are receiving over 10K applicants on a weekly basis and I’ll be leading a team of 150 under Sourcing, Recruitment, and Staffing functions.
+We are receiving over 10K applicants on a weekly basis and I’ll be leading a team of 200 under Sourcing, Talent Support, Recruitment, and Staffing functions.